Security-Onion-Solutions/securityonion-docs/IntroductionToSecurityOnion.rst

 ----------

-So we have full packet capture, Snort or Suricata rule-driven intrusion detection, Bro event-driven intrusion detection and OSSEC host-based intrusion detection, all running out of the box once you run Security Onion setup.
+So we have full packet capture, Snort or Suricata rule-driven intrusion detection, Bro event-driven intrusion detection and Wazuh host-based intrusion detection, all running out of the box once you run Security Onion setup.
 These disparate systems with various dependencies and complexities all run seamlessly together and would otherwise take hours,